noppelmax/PoPETS_ArtifactNotes/Artefact_Award_new.md

 A committee of 2-3 members of the artifact committee (including chairs) will evaluate nominated artifacts according to the following principles:

 a) reproducibility - does it do what it says it does/relationship to its paper and for the broader research community
-b) Usability/accessibility - inclusion of potential difificulties and how to address them, adaptations for large hardware/resource demands if applicable,...
+b) Usability/accessibility - inclusion of potential difficulties and how to address them, adaptations for large hardware/resource demands if applicable,...
 c) Readability - easy to follow flow/process for achieving the usable/reproducable/accessible via the documentation.